hyperquantum/PMP/README.txt

  * Syncronization of music databases across different machines
  * Bridging of PMP server instances, to access music from another machine
  * Naming a PMP Server instance; e.g. "living room"
+ * Support for other formats than just MP3